ParnaRoyChowdhury777/Guess_The_Number_Game/README.md

 Welcome to the "Guess the Number" game!
 Test your guessing skills and see if you can guess the correct number.

-This is a simple web-based game which allows users to guess a randomly generated number within a specified range as chosen by the user himself (based on difficulty level).
+This is a simple web-based game which allows users to guess a randomly generated number within a specified range as chosen by the user himself (based on the difficulty level).

 ## 🎮 Game Rules